 Cinnamon – Controls larvae and damping off

-Cinnamon powder is a natural fungicide that has been shown to be particularly effective against damping-off.
+Cinnamon powder is a natural fungicide that has been shown to be particularly effective against damping off.
 It helps control fungus gnats by destroying the fungus that the larvae feed on.
-Only true Ceylon cinnamon, or Cinnamomum verum, will work.
+True Ceylon cinnamon, or Cinnamomum verum, will work best.

 BT – Bacillus thuringiensis var. israelensis – Controls larvae very effectively

 Bacillus thuringiensis (Bt) is a naturally-occuring bacteria that kills many types of worms, caterpillars, larvae and insects.
-There are specific strains of Bt called “israelensis” or “H-14” that specifically kill fungus gnat larvae, and are sold under various brand names like Gnatrol or Knock-Out Gnats.
+There are specific strains of Bt called “israelensis” or “H-14” that specifically kill fungus gnat larvae, and are sold under various brand names like Gnat Nix.
 (Other varieties of Bt will not work for fungus gnats.)

 Beneficial Nematodes – Controls larvae